kipos-lang/kipos/Roadmap.md

 once we have vendored things, that might play into it. but not yet.

+Currently our history tracking (undo/redo) is isolated to the module level, and trimmed to like the last 100 changes, and such.

+could my notion of commits supercede history tracking?
+OK ANOTHER THOUGHT, smarter undo/redo:
+- if you do ctrl-z and your selection is in the same toplevel (or module?) that the most recent change happened, and the change was less than (5 minutes) ago, we just undo the change, easy peasy.
+- BUT if it's been a while, or you're in a different module, then we enter "rewind mode" -> where there's a slider at the bottom of the screen, and you can switch between
+    - whole project
+    - this module
+    - this toplevel
+      -> might even want to be able to select multiple toplevels to rewind?
+-> while rewinding, we: re-evaluate all the tests n stuff for you, so you can see what is happening. b/c like if you're just rewinding one module, it might not get to the point where all tests are passing.

+ALSO you should be able to navigate to other modules while in rewind mode, to see what execution results look like over there.

 ## Editor experience thoughts:

 - [ ] IF we have an error in a thing, I don't actually want to propagate execution down the line.